DonaldKellett/PHP_Test_Fixture/README.md

 ```

 Basically the opposite of ```expect_error``` - a test is passed if no error is thrown.
 If an error is thrown, the test is failed.
 Again, the ```$msg``` parameter is **required** in this case.

+### A note regarding return values of assertion methods

+Please note that **all assertion methods above** return ```true``` if a test is passed; ```false``` otherwise.
+This means that you can use the assertion methods above in your control flow should you want to perform custom actions depending on whether a particular test case (or a particular group of test cases) has been passed.
+For example, you may want to withhold certain test cases until a particular test case is passed.
+Kindly refer to the Summarization methods below for more methods related to control flow.

 ### Grouping/Styling Methods